keepthrifty/keepthrifty.github.io/_posts/2017/2017-03-06-nothing-new-year-month-two-update.md

 ![Our three kids at the beach]({{site.url}}/assets/img/posts/2017-03-06-nothing-new-year-month-two-update/hilton-head-island-beach.jpg)

-<div class="image-caption">All three of our girls loved the beach, but you can tell which one was pretty much born to be there...</div>
+<div class="caption">All three of our girls loved the beach, but you can tell which one was pretty much born to be there...</div>

 Back to the finances, here's our breakdown this month by category: